Five months post-covid, Nicole Murphy’s heart rate is still doing strange things

 “It’s so frustrating we still know so little about why this is happening,” she said.

-Ziyad Al-Aly, an assistant professor of medicine at Washington University and a Veterans Affairs physician who co-authored the Nature Medicine study, describes the pandemic as an earthquake.
+Ziyad Al-Aly, chief of research and development at the VA St. Louis Health Care System and a clinical epidemiologist at Washington University who co-authored the Nature Medicine study, describes the pandemic as an earthquake.
 “When the earth stops shaking and the dust settles, we will have to be able to deal with the aftermath on heart and other organ systems,” he said.

 “Governments around the world need to pay attention,” Al-Aly emphasized.
 “We are not sufficiently prepared.”